HanaHrubesova/Homework/ReadMe.md

 > Choosing the right visualization is necessary to choose the what is the important information.
 To show the distribution of the users in the dependent of the times:
  ![Graph](https://github.com/HanaHrubesova/Homework/blob/main/Visits%20analysis_1.png)

-> To show the user distributed in the dependent of the whole of users:
+> To show the user distributed in the dependent of the whole of usersbase:
  ![Graph](https://github.com/HanaHrubesova/Homework/blob/main/Visits%20Analysis.png)

 # PYTHON DATA MANIPULATION - 20%